 A Better Tomorrow for Iowa demands that men and women across our great state make a commitment to putting good public policy first!

-A Better Tomorrow for Iowa requires candidates today that share a compelling vision for the future of our state.
+A Better Tomorrow for Iowa requires a shared and compelling vision for the future of our state

 A Better Tomorrow for Iowa means…